 Carmelo & Punta de Este, Uruguay

-Punta del Est is the most notorious coastal resort in Uruguay, which in summer is a tourist destinations to many from all over the globe.
-Its an iconic city scape, glamorous parties, and incredible beaches attract visitors from all over the world.
+Punta del Est is the most notorious coastal resort in Uruguay, which in summer is a tourist destination to many from all over the globe.
+It’s an iconic cityscape, glamorous parties, and incredible beaches attract visitors from all over the world.
 Right next to the city you will find a vast countryside with lakes, farms, and hills where you can get lost and completely forget where you are.

 There is a notably breathtaking view from the tip of Punta Ballena, a large cliff where you can experience panoramic sunsets and sunrises.
-Close to the borders of Argentina on the western coastal side of Uruguay along the shores of Rio de la Playa, there is Carmelo.
-A region surrounded with wineries.
+Close to the borders of Argentina on the western coastal side of Uruguay along the shores of Rio de la Playa, there is Carmelo, a region surrounded by wineries.
 Carmelo is perhaps Uruguay’s best-kept secret.
-With its golden, riverfront beaches, rich cultural offerings, and up-and-coming wine region, Carmelo is an ideal destination for honeymooners and luxury travel enthusiasts alike.
+With its golden riverfront beaches, rich cultural offerings, and up-and-coming wine region, Carmelo is an ideal destination for honeymooners and luxury travel enthusiasts alike.